 When a teacher is injured while working, they do not have the same options as they would if they were injured in their free time.
 Instead, teachers seek benefits for their medical bills and lost wages by filing a workers’ compensation claim.

-Contact an Atlanta Workers’ Compensation Attorney for Help
+Contact an Atlanta Workers’ Compensation Attorney at Hasner Law PC for Help

 Being injured at work can be devastating and affects your life at home, as well.
-The workers’ compensation lawyers of Hasner Law have helped many hard-working people in the Atlanta area obtain the benefits they need after a workplace accident and injury.
+The Georgia workers’ compensation lawyers of Hasner Law have helped many hard-working people in the Atlanta area obtain the benefits they need after a workplace accident and injury.
 It is important to remember that anyone can be injured on the job, including school workers.
-Teachers should take the necessary steps to stay safe and call 678-888-4878 or contact us online for a free consultation if an injury does occur.
+Teachers should take the necessary steps to stay safe and reach out to a lawyer.

 We serve in Fulton County, Chatham County, and its surrounding areas: